 The coach will also meet several requirements including:

-• Have an interest in working with a group of children toward learning the sport of soccer, building camaraderie and team spirit, and having fun.
+- Have an interest in working with a group of children to further learning the sport of soccer, building camaraderie and team spirit, and to have fun.

-• Have a telephone number available to the DSL office and the team’s members.
+- Have and maintain an accurate, current telephone number and email address available to the DSL office and the team’s members.

 Preference is given to those willing to give a full year (fall and spring) commitment.

 - A Coach’s 1st priority during every contact with players under his supervision is the health and safety of the players.
 Players will not be penalized for parental concerns regarding inclement weather.

 - Coaches will recognize that the greatest threat to players of serious physical harm or death in soccer occurs from the use of unanchored goals during games or practices and will refrain from using them under such circumstances.
 Moving previously anchored goals is also grounds for misconduct.

 - Coaches will treat all players, parents, coaches, referees, and others associated with DSL programs with respect including addressing players and referees in a positive manner.
 There shall be no dissent between players and/or coaches and the referee.
 Questioning a referee is considered dissent.